reactjs/react.dev/content/community/support.md

 ## Popular Discussion Forums {#popular-discussion-forums}

-There are many online forums which are a great place for discussion about best practices and application architecture as well as the future of React.
+There are many online forums which provide a great place for discussion about the best practices and application architecture as well as the future of React.
 If you have an answerable code-level question, Stack Overflow is usually a better fit.

 Each community consists of many thousands of React users.